Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

 Similarly to the case covered in the previous section, the convexification of the formulation in Eq.~\eqref{eq:unconst_prob} leads to a sequence of optimization problems in the form of

 which correspond to QPs in $\Delta \mathbf{X}_k$, much like Eq.~\eqref{eq:min_norm_prob}.
-With this in mind, it is possible to obtain an analytical expression for the optimal step $\Delta \mathbf{X}_k^*$ that solves Eq.~\eqref{eq:unconst_LS} which, in this case, may be done directly by taking the gradient of the objective function to zero, leading to the well-known Newton-Gauss update step,
+With this in mind, it is possible to obtain an analytical expression for the optimal step $\Delta \mathbf{X}_k^*$ that solves Eq.~\eqref{eq:unconst_LS} which, in this case, may be done directly by taking the gradient of the objective function to zero, leading to the well-known Newton--Gauss update step,

+Given the relaxed nature of the approach pursued, the proximity objectives are naturally included in the update step, without requiring a modification to the Jacobian matrix.
 However, since $\mathbf{Q}$ is not necessarily full-rank and $\mathbf{J}_k$ is generally not square, there are no guarantees for the invertibility of $\mathbf{J}_k^T\mathbf{J}_k + \mathbf{Q}$.
-Hence, direct application of Eq.~\eqref{eq:NG_step} is not typically possible.
+Hence, direct application of Eq.~\eqref{eq:NG_step} is typically not possible.

-As a workaround that ultimately proves to be extremely fruitful, we consider the inclusion of a damping term in the objective function of the optimization problem, i.e. we rewrite Eq.~\eqref{eq:unconst_LS} as
+As a workaround that ultimately proves to be insightful, we consider the inclusion of a damping term in the objective function of the optimization problem, i.e. Eq.~\eqref{eq:unconst_LS} is rewritten as

-where $\beta_k>0$ is an iteration-dependent damping constant that weights the square-norm of the step $\Delta \mathbf{X}_k$.
+where $\beta_k>0$ is an iteration-dependent scalar that weights the square-norm of the step, $\Delta \mathbf{X}_k$.
 Once more, by taking the gradient of the objective function it is possible to arrive to an analytical update equation in the form of

 where $\mathbf{I}$ is the identity matrix with appropriate dimensions.
-On the one hand, the additional term $\beta_k\mathbf{I}$ immediately solves the invertibility issue, making Eq.~\eqref{eq:LM_step} a feasible update equation.
+On the one hand, the additional term $\beta_k\mathbf{I}$ immediately solves the invertibility issue, ensuring that Eq.~\eqref{eq:LM_step} is always feasible.
 In addition, it provides direct control over the step size, which is evidently relevant given the linear approximation at the basis of the convexification.
 In this sense, the damping term $\beta_k$ can be increased to promote smaller update steps when the linear approximation is deemed poor, tending to a gradient-descent update, i.e.

-On the contrary, if the linear approximation is found to be adequate, $\beta_k$ may be decreased to improve convergence speed, tending to the Newton-Gauss update in Eq.~\eqref{eq:NG_step} when $\beta_k\to0$.
+On the contrary, if the linear approximation is found to be adequate, $\beta_k$ may be decreased to improve convergence speed, tending to the Newton--Gauss update in Eq.~\eqref{eq:NG_step} when $\beta_k\to0$.